Jaynil-P09/Facial_Recognition/README.md

 # Facial_Recognition
-These sciptsare a rudimentary facial recognition software
+These scipt are a rudimentary facial recognition software